 Last week, the federal judge overseeing the Wright Medical hip implant MDL lawsuits named the plaintiffs’ co-lead and co-liaison counsel.
 These lawyers will help scores of other lawyers in directing the federal lawsuits involving hip implants.

 The Wright Medical hip implant MDL is a “class action lawsuit for discovery” that was approved back in February.
-It consolidated lawsuits stemming from concerns about defective hip replacements from a number of hip manufacturers.
+It consolidated lawsuits stemming from concerns about defective hip replacements from several hip manufacturers.
 The problem began with the DePuy hip implant recall.
-Plaintiffs’ hip replacement lawyers realized pretty quickly that researchers were finding that the problem was not just with DePuy, but with metal on metal hip implants in general.
+Plaintiffs’ hip replacement lawyers realized pretty quickly that researchers found that the problem was not just with DePuy, but with metal on metal hip implants.
 There are two other ongoing hip MDLs: the original, the DePuy ASR metal-on-metal hip in the Northern District of Ohio, and another for the DePuy Pinnacle metal-on-metal hip.

 - The surface of the section of the neck that was inserted into the femoral stem was rough rather than polished thereby increasing the potential for failure